sommernesto/YellowTrip/README.md

 # NYC TLC Fare Estimator

 This project analyzes over 3 million New York City Yellow Taxi trips from January 2024 to build a machine learning model that accurately predicts taxi fares.
-It includes a full end-to-end data analysis pipeline—data cleaning, exploratory analysis, modeling, evaluation—and an interactive Streamlit app for fare estimation.
+It includes a full end-to-end data analysis pipeline—data cleaning, exploratory analysis, modeling, evaluation and an interactive Streamlit app for fare estimation.

 ## Project Highlights